kzahel/web-server-chrome/htaccess/README.md

 <p>401 - Unauthorized.
 The page will require login.
 For some reason, I cannot find how to clear the cache of the authorization header, which means that once you type it in, the browser will not ask for a login, unless you have multiple password protected pages with different passwords, The authentication header will change whenever you enter a different password.</p>
 <p>403 - Forbidden.
 This will deny direct access to image/video/audio files.
 This option only works if https is enabled or if the user is on a localhost address.</p>
 <p>Render Directory Listing - Ignores the value of 404 instead of directory listing and renders the directory listing</p>
-<p>Deny deleting for a specific file or directory - Ignores value of delete option and will deny delete to requested file (Currently only 1 delete can be set per htaccess file)</p>
+<p>Deny deleting for a specific file or directory - Ignores value of delete option and will deny delete to requested file</p>
-<p>Allow deleting for certian file - Ignores value of delete option and will allow deleting requested file (Currently only 1 delete can be set per htaccess file)</p>
+<p>Allow deleting for certian file - Ignores value of delete option and will allow deleting requested file</p>
-<p>Deny uploading for a specific file or directory - Ignores value of PUT option and will deny put to requested file (Currently only 1 put can be set per htaccess file)</p>
+<p>Deny uploading for a specific file or directory - Ignores value of PUT option and will deny put to requested file</p>
-<p>Allow uploading for certian file - Ignores value of PUT option and will allow deleting requested file (Currently only 1 put can be set per htaccess file)</p>
+<p>Allow uploading for certian file - Ignores value of PUT option and will allow deleting requested file.</p>
 <p>If you want more features - Make an issue!</p>
 <br>
 <h1>Extra Features</h1>